Did you know that it is obtained from the bark of a tree called “True cinnamon tree”?

 Cinnamon trees were growing organically in the farm that the Zizira explorers visited.
 The farmer made the team understand that this, largely, is the case in Meghalaya.
 Cinnamon trees can be propagated both by the conventional seed propagation method and by planting stem-cuttings.

 Using the conventional seed propagation method cinnamon is usually planted on a large scale.
 Healthy seedlings are planted after the monsoon rains.
-In three years’ time the saplings will be mature trees, ready to be harvested (or peeled) for cinnamon and every six months thereafter.
+In three years’ time, the saplings will be mature trees, ready to be harvested (or peeled) for cinnamon and every six months thereafter.
 The barks are peeled after the rains as it is easier to do so.
 The wetness helps and makes it easier to peel.
 The peeled barks are set to dry in the sun.
 The drying process causes the barks to curl into quills, which are then cut and sold as cinnamon sticks.

 Apart from cinnamon stick and powder, cinnamon leaf and bark oils are also used as aromatic ingredients in the preparation of perfumes and other formulations.
-Cinnamon oil has a great demand in the West, both as a preservative in the food industry and as a flavoring agent.
+Cinnamon oil has a great demand in the West, both as a preservative in the food industry and as a flavouring agent.

-Since ancient times Cinnamon has been highly prized for its medicinal properties.
+Since ancient times cinnamon has been highly prized for its medicinal properties.
 Due to its anti-bacterial properties, cinnamon is believed to be helpful for stomach ailments, dental issues and also for cough and cold.
 It is also believed to relieve pain because of its anti-inflammatory properties.

 And if you are inclined to try out Meghalaya Cinnamon first hand, visit Zizira's spices section for cinnamon as well as other spices like chillies, pepper and the famous Lakadong Turmeric.